 Have you ever played on the monkey bars at the playground?
-That part looks like a ladder laid flat across the top – and we bet you didn’t know it started as an outdoor math game!
+It looks like a ladder laid sideways — and we bet you didn’t know it started as an outdoor math game!
 A lawyer in Chicago built the first set, and numbered each “rung” or bar.
 When someone called out a number, you had to grab the bars and swing your way to that rung.
-Soon people called them “monkey bars” because kids looked just like monkeys swinging through tree branches.
+Soon people called them “monkey bars” because kids looked like monkeys swinging through tree branches.
 Of course, some people are just as fast at this as monkeys.
 In 2001, Ana Belen Ubeda Palomares of Spain swung across 100 bars in just 1 minute, traveling almost 115 feet!
 No one has swung faster since then.
-So if you’re speedy at the monkey bars, this could be your chance to break a record.
+The question is, could she count that fast?

 Big kids: If Ana zoomed across 100 bars in just 1 minute, did she take more or less than 1 second to grab each bar?
 Bonus: If there were a banana hanging from every bar, how fast could she collect 150 bananas?